rohan-kekatpure/rohan-kekatpure.github.io/_posts/2020-08-11-calculus-of-variations.md

 seeking the function $y(x)$ we will parametrize the $x$ and the $y$ coordinates using a single dependent variable $t$ and using _two_ functions: $x = x(t)$ and $y = y(t)$.
 To derive the new $L$ function, we need the formulas for the area and the perimeter of this parametrized curve.
-To that end we will consider two successive points along this curve separated by an infinitesimal distance $\delta t$.
+To that end we will consider two successive points along this curve separated by an infinitesimal distance $\Delta t$.
 The situation is depicted in the figure below.

 <figure>
     <img src="{{site.url}}/assets/img/triangle.png" alt='hello' width='500' heigh='500' style='margin: 10px;'>